wandun/emqx-docs/en_US/admin/api.md

 Each time EMQX starts, it will add the data set in the file to the API key list.
 If an API key already exists, its Secret Key and Role will be updated.

-### Roles and Permissions
+#### Roles and Permissions (Enterprise Edition)

 In the EMQX Enterprise edition, the REST API implements role-based access control.
-When creating an API key, you can assign one of the following 3 predefined roles:
+When creating an API key, you can assign one of the following three predefined roles:

 - **Administrator**: This role can access all resources and is the default value if no role is specified.
 The corresponding role identifier is `administrator`.
 - **Viewer**: This role can only view resources and data, corresponding to all GET requests in the REST API.
 The corresponding role identifier is `viewer`.
 - **Publisher**: Designed specifically for MQTT message publishing, this role is limited to accessing APIs related to message publishing.
 The corresponding role identifier is `publisher`.

-### Authentication Method
+#### Authentication Method Using API Keys

-You can use the generated API Key and Secret Key as the username and password for Basic authentication:
+Once you have your API key and secret key, you can use them to authenticate your requests.
+The API key is used as the username and the secret key as the password for Basic Authentication.

+Examples in different languages:

 :::: tabs type:card
 :::tab cURL